avalonbrookss/mycouchbase/README.md

 # mycouchbase

+This sample project was used in conjunction with a local Couchbase server (6.0.0)

+Pre-requisites:
-This sample project was used in conjunction with a local Couchbase server (6.0.0), containing a bucket named 'american' and a user: 'american' with password: 'password' with full admin priveleges.
+1. Local Couchbase Server containing a bucket named 'american' and a user: 'american' with password: 'password' with appropriate priveleges.
+2. FakeIt installed on local machine.

-Using the 'finance.yaml' file in this repository, run the following command to produce a directory 'output' with sample JSON files to populate the 'american' bucket.
+To prepare to execute the main class, use the 'finance.yaml' file in this repository to generate mock data, run the following command to produce a directory 'output' with sample JSON files to populate the 'american' bucket.

 1. 'fakeit directory --count 3000 --verbose output finance.yaml'